This article was updated on Oct. 4, 2018.

 7. What if an employee reports to work but is sent home due to weather or a disaster?
 Do you have to pay that employee?

 It depends.
-State laws vary, as do company policies.
+State laws vary, as do business policies.
 Again, you need to review what is required before you make a decision about this.

 8. How do natural disasters affect the use of paid time off (PTO)?